myon-bioinformatics/scapy_GUI_for_Beginners/README.md

 # scapy_GUI_for_Beginners
-Use scapy library in operating GUI (because of  security and using for beginners with secure,  Not include anything to attack like sniffing and spoofing)
+Use scapy library in operating GUI

+([Warning]Because of security and Using for beginners's ease, Not include anything to attack like sniffing and spoofing)